shemaaali/shemaaali.GitHub.io/_posts/2020-06-23-shimadaoud-project-post.md

 As you can see, Uber and taxi usage have a lot in common.
-The correlation coefficient between per capita Uber use and per capita taxi use3 is 0.89, not that far from a perfect correlation of 1.
+The correlation coefficient between per capita Uber use and per capita taxi use 3 is 0.89, not that far from a perfect correlation of 1.
 We can also consider these differences by various geographic and demographic categories on a scale where 100 represents average per capita residential usage.